 Product data needs to be accurate, detailed, and consistent.
 That’s not an insignificant task.
 How to best do this?
 Make sure to align your product information with your customers’ expectations.
 Products that do not meet customer expectations are often returned.
 In fact, 22% of consumers say the products that they buy online rarely meet their expectations, and nearly half usually or always return items (48%).

 Providing products with limited pictures and videos does not make the online shopping experience exciting or engaging.
 What are shoppers looking for in terms of product information?
 Details, zoom capabilities to see close up, 360-degree views of products, dimensions, ingredients, and context of how the product or item can be used or bundled.
 If you are not doing that today, it is likely that product gets returned for not meeting expectations and that impacts the customer experience.

 When return rates reach a critical mass, it impacts margins and reduces overall revenues.
 How much do returns impact business?
 For some of the UK’s largest retailers, the cost of servicing returns has spiraled to almost £60bn a year.
 That is never a good thing for even the most customer-focused brands.
 Revenue matters.

 To ensure you deliver the types of product information and content browsers seek before becoming buyers, find out what is most important to them.
-Learn how to create compelling and consistent product that your shoppers can easily find and what it takes to avoid the margin-draining returns via the Turning Browsers into Buyers report here.
+Learn how to create compelling and consistent product information that your shoppers can easily find and understand what it takes to avoid the margin-draining returns.
+Download your copy of Turning Browsers into Buyers report now.